lumicks/pylake/docs/tutorial/kymotracking.rst

 may not be well fit by this algorithm.

 Additionally, the presence of a nearby trace wherein the sampled pixels of the two traces overlap may interfere with the refinement algorithm.
 How the algorithm handles this situation is determined by the `overlap_strategy` argument.
 Setting `overlap_strategy="ignore"` simply ignores the situation and fits the data.
 A problem with the refinement in this case will manifest as the peak of the second trace is found rather than that of the current trace.
 Sometimes this can be avoided by decreasing the size of the `window` argument such that overlap no longer occurs.
+A better alternative is to use `overlap_strategy="fit_multiple"`.
+When this option is specified, peaks where the windows overlap are fitted simultaneously (using a shared offset parameter).
-Alternatively we can simply ignore these frames by using `overlap_strategy="skip"`, in which case these frames are simply dropped from the trace.
+Alternatively, we can simply ignore these frames by using `overlap_strategy="skip"`, in which case these frames are simply dropped from the trace.

 There is also an optional keyword argument `initial_sigma` that can be used to pass an initial guess for :math:`\sigma` in micrometers in the above expectation equation to the optimizer.
 The default value is `1.1*pixel_size`.